otrv4/otrv4/otrv4.md

 #### Sending a Pre-key message

-* Create and send a pre-key message.
+* Create and send a Pre-key message.
 * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

 #### Receiving a Pre-key message